 If you put all of your qualifying home improvement spending on a Bank of America Cash Rewards card as your 3% choice category, you could earn up to $75 cash back per quarter — plus the unlimited 1% cash back you’ll earn on all other purchases.

 You’ll also get 15 billing cycles interest-free, so you could use this card to fund a large purchase, or a lot of small ones, and pay it off over time.
-Just remember to pay the entire balance before the intro offer expires and the regular APR (16.24% – 26.24% Variable) takes effect.
+Just remember to pay the entire balance before the intro offer expires and the regular APR (15.74% – 25.74% variable) takes effect.
 A 3% fee (min $10) applies to all balance transfers and balance transfers must be completed within the first 60 days.

 What about alternative cards?